 When it comes to travel, too many of us procrastinate.
-We reassure ourselves we can visit our bucket list destinations when we have a little more money, when we’re retired, or when we settle down with a partner.
+We reassure ourselves we can visit our bucket list destinations when we have a little more money, we’re retired, or we settle down with a partner.

 Pro tip: Before you travel to any of the countries, make sure you sign up for a two-month free trial of CLEAR.
 This will allow you to quickly pass through airport security.

 These must-see destinations may not always be around, so visit them now while you still can.